Paul Preston: Publications

 Regarding criticism from right-wing media outlets over his depictions of Franco and other figures, Preston stated in a 2021 interview: "I try to be honest, even if the right-wing press paints me as an amateur and a liar."

 Preston has produced a biography of Franco (Basic Books, 1994).
 He has also published a biography of King Juan Carlos I (2003).
 Recent books include We Saw Spain Die, on the subject of foreign correspondents who reported on the Spanish Civil War and Perfidious Albion: Britain and the Spanish Civil War, a collection of essays exploring "the hypocrisy of British foreign policy towards the Spanish Republic, in contrast to the selfless contribution of medical personnel from across the globe, including many doctors and nurses from Britain, Ireland and Commonwealth countries, and assessing the influence of prominent ‘writer-historians’ including George Orwell and Herbert Southworth."

+He has been described by Stephen Kotkin as "having a fair claim to being the world's leading authority on 20th-century Spain".

 The Spanish Holocaust

 In 2012 he published the English edition of the Spanish Holocaust.
 This book represents a challenge to the pact of forgetting, examining the many deaths and atrocities associated with the Spanish Civil War, and following the Francoist repression into the early 1950s.

 The book was criticised by the historian Stanley G. Payne; while Payne did praise Preston for his depth and breadth of research into atrocities during and after the war, he criticised Preston for bias in his downplaying of Republican atrocities.
 Payne argues that Franco's policy was to simply eliminate the leaders and main activists of the Republicans while letting most of the rank and file go free.
 On the other hand, Payne said that Preston's estimate for post-war executions committed by the Francoist regime was probably too low.